Rockland County, New York: County courts

 There are three types of general trial courts in Rockland County: the New York Supreme Court, the County Court, and the Justice Courts.
 The Supreme Court is the trial level court of the New York State Unified Court System, which presents some confusion as the Supreme Court is the highest court of appeals in the federal system, as well as in most states (the Court of Appeals is the highest court in New York).
 The Supreme Court has broad authority over all categories of cases, both civil and criminal.
 Generally, the Supreme Court in Rockland County hears civil cases involving claims in excess of $25,000.
 While the Supreme Court has jurisdiction over criminal cases in most counties, this is handled by the County Courts.
 In Rockland, however, the Supreme Court does exercise jurisdiction over some criminal cases.

 The County Court is inferior to the Supreme Court and is authorized to hear criminal cases that have occurred in the county as well as limited jurisdiction over civil cases.
 The County Court handles felony cases exclusively and shares jurisdiction with the town and village justice courts on misdemeanor cases and other minor offenses and violations.
 The County Court's jurisdiction on civil cases is limited to those involving less than $25,000.

 Each of the towns and 15 of the villages have Justice Courts, which mostly hear routine traffic ticket cases, especially from the New York State Thruway and the Palisades Interstate Parkway.
 They also handle drunk driving charges, lower-level criminal misdemeanor matters, and occasionally perform arraignment on felonies (most felony proceedings are heard in County Court).
 These courts generally handle the highest volume of cases.

+Law enforcement

+On March 1, 2024, Deirdre Smith was sworn in as the first female officer to serve as chief of detectives for Rockland County.

 National politics

-Like most of the Hudson Valley, Rockland County historically voted Republican but in recent years narrowly voted Democratic.
-Between 1892 and 1992, Rockland County only voted Democratic three times–Lyndon B. Johnson's landslide victory of 1964, Franklin Delano Roosevelt's landslide victory in 1936 (in which it was the only New York City suburb to vote Democratic), and Woodrow Wilson's first campaign in 1912.
-Rockland shifted Democratic in 1992, and has since voted Republican once, in 2004 for George W. Bush.
-Despite this shift, national elections have remained close in Rockland County as compared to neighboring Westchester County, which has witnessed dependable double-digit Democratic victories since the 1990s.

-Rockland County hasn't voted for a popular vote loser since 1976, tied for the longest streak in the country with St. Joseph County, Indiana, and Caddo Parish, Louisiana.
-In 2016 and 2000, it voted for Hillary Clinton and Al Gore, respectively, both of whom lost the electoral college but won the popular vote.
-The longest bellwether county for electoral college victors is Clallam County, Washington.